-At the time I think I was 42, and I was experiencing the most intense feeling of failure I have ever experienced in my life.
-Until that point, I had never experienced anything dark.
-I could not sleep, I could not eat, and I had lost interest in everything.
+At the time I think I was 42, and I was experiencing the most intense feelings of failure I have ever felt in my life.
+Up until that point, I had never experienced anything so dark.
+I couldn’t sleep, I couldn’t eat, and I had lost interest in everything.

 It wasn’t about the person.
 Nor was it about being rejected, specifically.
 It was what I had given up to be in the place where I had been brought to.
 It was about me and probably my lack of boundaries.

-It was the culmination of wasting 5 years of my life proving to an industry that never cared if they supported a corrupt method of tax free, non-profit yoga credentialing… I cared.
+It was the culmination of wasting 5 years of my life proving to an industry that never cared if they supported a corrupt method of tax-free, non-profit yoga credentialing…

 Yoga teacher credentialing superficially places greater importance on popular “social ego credentialing,” than on making an educated stand for yoga teachers… so they might make more money.
 It is a top down economy where people are placed on pedestals as spiritual Deities.
 It is a facade and a profitable one, too.

 Even though I had supporters, I never had financial help.
 I fronted the entire bill myself because I felt if I accepted other people’s money, I would have to make them happy, maybe.
 It was a really stupid decision.
 I was below the poverty line for every year I did Yoganomics, between the years 2009 – 2014.

 I had no choice to let it all go and attempt to rejoin life…but it was too late.

-While Richard Karpel had been president of Yoga Alliance, he had reached out to me more than once, and wanted “smooth” the waters.
-Yet, they incorrectly tried to say I had broken my word, when in fact, I caught them lying again and again.
+While Richard Karpel had been president of Yoga Alliance, he had reached out to me more than once.
+He wanted “smooth” the waters, so to speak.
+Yet, eventually, they incorrectly tried to say I had broken my word, when in fact, I caught them actively lying again and again.

-Success and failure are two sides of the same coin, that are both completely interchangeable.
-They depend on one’s own particular viewpoint and are completely subjective… meaning they are real to ourselves, but not necessarily to anyone else.
+Success and failure are two sides of the same coin, that is both completely interchangeable perspectives.
+They depend solely on one’s own particular viewpoint and are completely subjective… meaning they are real to ourselves, but not necessarily to anyone else.

 In hindsight, I can only see the world from my own perspective and assess my life according to the actions I have taken – for what I feel – is the benefit of many.

 It is possible that I asked the wrong questions, maybe I should have worked harder or trusted the process more, or maybe I shouldn’t have trusted people to do what they said they were going to do.
+Those are the breaks.

-Failure takes a little piece of who you once were and rips the scar tissue from around your heart has grown a new layer… till your old wounds are reinforced by your own mortality.
+Failure takes its pound of flesh, and the piece of who you once were, rips until the scar tissue from around your heart has grown a new layer… till your old wounds are reinforced by your own mortality.

-We are forced to look at the story we tell ourselves over and over again, until we see the finality of what we reflect.
+I was forced to look at the story I told myself over and over again until I could see the finality of what I was reflecting.

-I needed to know the story I was telling was more than just a past vision.
-I needed to acknowledge my broken heart, and mourn my life and the choose: either I surrender to the truth, or continue to lie to myself that I could change a system that isn’t asking to change, nor wants to change.
+I needed to know the story I told myself was more than just a past vision.
+I needed to acknowledge my broken life and mourn the time I lost, and then choose to either surrender to the truth or continue to lie to myself that I could change a system that isn’t asking to change, nor wants to change.